 The subcommittees of the Trustee Board and Council advise the Trustee Board on specific areas of COPE's operations.
-Each subcommittee consists of a Chair (ordinarily a Trustee), usually at least four other Council members and, ex-officio, an Officer and the Executive Officer.
+Each subcommittee consists of a Chair, usually at least four other Council members and, ex-officio, the Executive Officer.
 Additional individuals may be recruited as needed to complete specific tasks.

 The Trustee Board has delegated authority to the subcommittees to implement their objectives.
-Its decisions are reported to the Trustee Board for ratification.
+Its decisions are reported to the Trustee Board as recommendations for ratification.

 1. Enhance the educational offerings of COPE to address the needs of the members